How to get touch with us over the festive period

 Another one bites the dust: aparthotels and their claim to Business Property Relief

 Of course, what may sound straightforward is often not – and it is not simply the case, despite the name, that any business will qualify.
-In fact, one key distinction made by the Revenue is between ‘trading’ businesses, which may secure the relief, and ‘investment’ businesses, which do not.
-In fact, the Revenue sees a spectrum of businesses: on the one hand, in their eyes, hotels offer such a level of services for the fee charged that they qualify for the relief, whereas a simple rental arrangement of a property would not.
+One key distinction made by the Revenue is between ‘trading’ businesses, which may secure the relief, and ‘investment’ businesses, which do not.
+The Revenue sees a spectrum of businesses: on the one hand, in their eyes, hotels offer such a level of services for the fee charged that they qualify for the relief, whereas a simple rental arrangement of a property would not.
 Most businesses involving land naturally fall somewhere between the two.

 So where does that leave those in the middle ground?

-Park-owners have, frustratingly, occupied this position for many years now and the recent case of Firth v HMRC [2022] UKFTT 219 (TC) is a salutary reminder that the level of services offered are, once again, all-important.
+Park owners have, frustratingly, occupied this position for many years now and the recent case of Firth v HMRC [2022] UKFTT 219 (TC) is a salutary reminder that the level of services offered is, once again, all-important.

 Has this case changed much, then?